-A:The original variety of linseed (and it was called linseed before it was called flax) was a brown-bronze coloured seed.
+A:The original variety of linseed (and it was called linseed before it was called flaxseed) was a brown-bronze coloured seed.
 Since then many other varies have been developed including gold and most shades in between.
-There is a lot of mythology surrounding the colour of linseed brought about by misinformation we are going to clear up the myths surrounding linseed (flax).
+There is a lot of mythology surrounding the colour of linseed brought about by misinformation we are going to clear up the myths surrounding linseed (flaxseed).
 The colour of linseed is nothing to do with them being de-hulled or toasted as some people think; it’s just the way they grow.
 Just like you can get green apples and red apples they are good for you.

 Gold & bronze linseed are better ground

 Both are better for you when they are ground because it makes the nutrients more available and effective.
 Ground linseed produces a better structure going through the digestive tract and is more favourable to healthy gut biome (good bacteria).

 Gold linseed tends to carry a premium and cost more.
 This is mainly because there is less of it grown and some people prefer its looks.
 However the colour of linseeds has no bearing on nutritional benefit and neither is more digestible than the other.
 All normal varieties of linseed or flax have similar nutritional properties.